FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 5. Set the Labels like the following image.

-6. This allows you to see which culvert you are working on.
+6. The labels help define which culvert is being used.

 .. image:: ../img/Workshop/Worksh142.png